 They can blend photography with paper crafting or they can mix sculpture with painting.
 The options are endless.

 Below, we're going to explore the world of mixed media art and outline new ways to kickstart the process.
+Afterwards, it will be time to dive into art classes for kids.
 Get ready for your child to start thinking in new ways as they truly understand that the world is their canvas and they can create anything on it.

 What is mixed media?